erikatudisco/programming_formalism/notes_code_review.md

 - The lines of code are shown for those in the meeting that know R, but the postdoc explains the steps verbally as well for those who don't understand R.
 - The group discuss and provides comments on the choices and order of the analysis pipeline, a PhD student notices a jump in logic that wasn't picked up previously, and an advanced R user in the lab makes suggestions about making some parts run faster.

-These sessions do not rely on everyone knowing the language, and it is the responsibility of the coder to present their work clearly and logically for everyone to follow.
-Group discussions can be very informative for everyone involved and put the analysis under scrutiny.

 ---

 # Suggestions for the meeting leader

-> - Keep it a safe environment, i.e. make sure chastising is relatively gentle even when deserved (but do point out when code doesn’t meet the required standard – frame it as a learning experience though).
-> - Make sure there’s a core of vocal participants so it isn’t always you.
+> - Keep it a safe environment
+> - Facilitate participation in the session
-> - Make it clear when you’re presenting yourself that your code isn’t perfect, point out some of those imperfections yourself if the audience is slow to do so, and do present yourself.
+> - Make it clear that your code isn’t perfect
-> - Patiently explain when things are not wrong but just stylistic differences (but make it clear that some styles are bad, often helpful e.g. asking people to guess what a function returns from its name).
+> - Patiently explain when things are not wrong but just not ideal
->
-> _Shared by Rob Knight with Fernando Perez in the post [Code reviews: the lab meeting for code](http://fperez.org/py4science/code_reviews.html)_

 ---